opentelekomcloud-docs/elastic-cloud-server/umn/source/passwords_and_key_pairs/creating_a_key_pair.rst

    If no key pair is available, create one, in which the private key is used for login authentication.
 You can use either of the following methods to create a key pair:

    -  (Recommended) Create a key pair on the management console.
 After the creation, the public key is automatically stored in the system, and the private key is manually stored in a local directory.
-For details, see `Creating a Key Pair on the Management Console <#creating-a-key-pair-on-the-management-console>`__.
+For details, see :ref:`Creating a Key Pair on the Management Console <en-us_topic_0014250631__section35336147204538>`.
    -  Create a key pair using **puttygen.exe**.
 After the creation, both the public key and private key are stored locally.
-For details, see `Creating a Key Pair Using puttygen.exe <#creating-a-key-pair-using-puttygen.exe>`__.
-After the creation, import the key pair by following the instructions provided in `Importing a Key Pair <#importing-a-key-pair>`__.
+For details, see :ref:`Creating a Key Pair Using puttygen.exe <en-us_topic_0014250631__section38463609165715>`.
+After the creation, import the key pair by following the instructions provided in :ref:`Importing a Key Pair <en-us_topic_0014250631__section62005706143441>`.
 Then, the key pair can be used.

 -  Using an existing key pair

    If a key pair is available locally, for example, generated using PuTTYgen, you can import the public key on the management console so that the system maintains the public key file.
-For details, see `Importing a Key Pair <#importing-a-key-pair>`__.
+For details, see :ref:`Importing a Key Pair <en-us_topic_0014250631__section62005706143441>`.

    .. note::

       If the public key of the existing key pair is stored by clicking **Save public key** of **puttygen.exe**, the public key cannot be imported to the management console.

-      If this key pair must be used for remote authentication, see `Why Does a Key Pair Created Using puttygen.exe Fail to Be Imported on the Management Console? <../faqs/passwords_and_key_pairs/why_does_a_key_pair_created_using_puttygen.exe_fail_to_be_imported_on_the_management_console.html>`__
+      If this key pair must be used for remote authentication, see :ref:`Why Does a Key Pair Created Using puttygen.exe Fail to Be Imported on the Management Console? <en-us_topic_0047654687>`

+.. _en-us_topic_0014250631__section57670118165256:

 Constraints
 -----------